Medicare Enrollment FAQ

 If you don’t provide Medicare covered items and services, but you order covered clinical laboratory services, imaging services, or DMEPOS for patients who are on Medicare, you need to either enroll or formally opt out.
 You can enroll using a shorter enrollment form called CMS-855-O.

 As of June 1, 2016, Medicare Part D plans will not cover prescription drugs unless the dentist was enrolled or opted out.
-The Centers for Medicare & Medicaid ("CMS") has stated that doctors "must submit a Medicare enrollment application or opt-out affidavit by June 1, 2015, or earlier, to ensure sufficient processing times and avoid your patients' prescription drug claims from being denied by their Part D plans beginning December 1, 2015."
+Dentists should allow sufficient processing times to avoid prescription drug claims from being denied by Part D plans when this requirement takes effect.
 For more information on the Part D enrollment/opt out requirement, see the CMS publication Provider Enrollment Requirements for Writing Prescriptions for Medicare Part D Drugs.

 If you’re not sure which items and services Medicare covers in your area, see "How can I find out which dental items and services are covered by Medicare" below.